Do you wish to prepare well and pass the WAEC examination excellently by scoring A’s on all your subjects?

-- Understand the concepts in a page before moving to the next.
+- Understand the concepts on a page before moving to the next.

 - When you are having difficulties understanding a topic, consult your old notebooks to help make things easier for you.

-- Study your notes with the recommended textbooks for WAEC that is at the end of this post.
+- Study your notes with the recommended textbooks for WAEC.

 8. Avoid Distractions

 Distraction is something that will definitely come to impede your preparation to pass WAEC examination.

 For you, it may not be your friends.

 It may be your job, parents, or something.